 A Take Home Message

 Like painting or singing, communication is an art which requires skills that need practice.
-If you would like to improve communication in your relationships with friends, your spouse or clients, remember the following three things.
+If you would like to improve communication in your relationships with friends or with your spouse, remember the following three things.

 Firstly, unhealthy communication starts with negative thoughts or difficult emotions.
 Words are only the result of those thoughts and emotions.
 So be mindful of what is going through your mind when you talk with someone.
 Try to understand and communicate your emotions.

 Secondly, be aware of your inner lens which is responsible for how you decode a message.
 Paraphrasing is a great tool when you are unsure whether what you have understood is what the other person was trying to say.
 Simply use your own words to summarise how you understood the message.

 And thirdly, listening is the better skill to practice than talking.
 Focus on your friend’s facial expression as they tell a story.
 Try to listen without thinking of what to say next.
 And try not to judge what you hear.

 You will see your relationships improve with these three simple steps.
 Why?
 Because good communication is a sign of appreciation.
 I am curious what you have to say.
 I enjoy speaking with you.
 And I value our time together.